Tenshi-X/Tenshi-X/README.md

 ### Hello 👋👋👋
 I'm Farel.
 19 y.o.
 I like reading manhwa📖 and listening to music🎶 on my free time.
-I'm currently learning mobile development stuff, especially kotlin📱.
+I'm currently learning mobile development stuff📱.
 You can find me on my discord TenshiX#3138🔎.
 See ya🙌